ChilliCream/hotchocolate-docs/docs/dotnet-cli.md

 dotnet new graphql-server -n MyProjectName
 ```

-If also love do develop .net in Visual Studio Code just run the following commands to get you started.
+If you also love to develop .net in Visual Studio Code just run the following commands to get you started.

 ```bash
 mkdir graphql-demo